University College London

 TEACHING

-All years attend one masterclass and three end of term conferences, co-organised with trainees and open to regional supervisors.
+All years currently attend one masterclass and three end of term conferences, co-organised with trainees and open to regional supervisors.

 PLACEMENT